ros2/design/articles/actions.md

 State transitions triggered by the action server according to its designed behavior:

 - **execute** - Start execution of an accepted goal.
-- **set_succeeded** - Notify that the goal completed successfully.
+- **succeed** - Notify that the goal completed successfully.
-- **set_aborted** - Notify that an error was encountered during processing of the goal and it had to be aborted.
+- **abort** - Notify that an error was encountered during processing of the goal and it had to be aborted.
-- **set_canceled** - Notify that canceling the goal completed successfully.
+- **cancel** - Notify that canceling the goal completed successfully.

 State transitions triggered by the action client: